Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.4 K/9, the third-best in the league.
+- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.

-- The White Sox's 4.89 team ERA ranks 26th across all league pitching staffs.
+- The White Sox have a 4.95 team ERA that ranks 27th across all MLB pitching staffs.

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (187 total, 1.4 per game).
+- White Sox pitchers combine to allow 190 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- In his last time out on Tuesday, the right-hander tossed 5 1/3 innings against the Baltimore Orioles, giving up one earned run while surrendering six hits.
+- The righty last pitched on Wednesday against the Baltimore Orioles, when he went six innings, allowing five earned runs while giving up six hits.

-- The 29-year-old has an ERA of 3.97, with 6 strikeouts per nine innings, in 22 games this season.
-Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.